SUNSET OF FURMANKIND

 “No more spice tea for you, mister.”

-“Drat… da's good stuph.”
-Jon stretched his arms, fingers and toes while Marcy maneuvered herself so that she was not straight above Ellie Amaranth while giving her similar waking ministration.
+“Drat… da’s good stuph.”
+Jon stretched his arms, fingers and toes while Marcy maneuvered herself so that she was not straight above Ellie Amaranth to give her similar waking ministrations.
 He used his tongue to swish around the inside of his mouth, wishing for a sip of water.

 “How long were we out?” he asked, finally feeling more cognizant of his surroundings.
 He watched several others floating around the cabin, tending to the volunteers, and then his eyes flicked to a nearby window.
 He saw only stars out that one and instantly surmised where they must be.

 “C’mon, Ellie, time to wake up,” Marcy said, lightly patting the woman against a cheek.
 Without looking away from her, she answered, “You’ve been out about three and a half hours.
 We’re still forty-five minutes away from the space station.”